-- Pallet safety for home crafting and firewood usage starts with embracing professional safe handling practices such as creating and maintaining an organized workspace as well as wearing gloves, safety shoes, and eye protection.
+- Pallet safety for home crafting and firewood usage starts with embracing safe handling practices such as creating and maintaining an organized workspace, using appropriate tools, as well as wearing gloves, safety shoes, and eye protection.

 - Retail display pallet safety can be enhanced by maintaining a higher display pallet, covering exposed pallet corners, or using small footprint pallets that allow better pedestrian access.